pkscout/presence.tracker/README.md

 There is no further configuration required in home assistant.
 The devices and occupancy state will appear in your home assistant setup.
 The sensor will have a name like `sensor.device1_location` with a friendly name of `Device 1 Location`.

-Note that after a restart of Home Assistant, these sensors will either show as unavailable or disappear all together.
-They will become available and/or reappear once the presence tracker sends its next status update.
+Note that after a restart of Home Assistant, these sensors will show as unavailable.
+They will become available once the presence tracker sends its next status update.

 #### MQTT

 By default, the MQTT notifier uses [MQTT Discovery](https://www.home-assistant.io/docs/mqtt/discovery/) to create presence_tracker entities in Home Assistant.
 If you turn that off, you can manually create sensors in Home Assistant use the [MQTT Sensor Component](https://www.home-assistant.io/components/sensor.mqtt/).
-You should also change the `mqtt_path` to something else (like `PresenceTracker/`.
+You should also change the `mqtt_path` to something else (like `PresenceTracker/`).
 A sample configuration is below (based on default settings plus the sample devices):

 ```yaml
 mqtt: